opencybersecurityalliance/documentation/Architecture Documents/UseCases.md

 Instead the endpoint software sends an alert to the corporate logging tools.

-In about 15 minutes an analyst will see an alert that a new file was downloaded, that it scheduled a job on Bob’s computer, and that the software does not meet any known profiles for programs the corporate IT team has seen before.
+In about 15 minutes a tier 1 SOC analyst, Charlie,  will see an alert that a new file was downloaded, that it scheduled a job on Bob’s computer, and that the software does not meet any known profiles for programs the corporate IT team has seen before.

-The tier one security analyst confirms a recommendation to quarantine the new file.
+Charlie confirms a recommendation to quarantine the new file.
 The security operations team and Bob’s malware protection module on his endpoint have detected the result of Bob’s click and the file has been quarantined on Bob’s computer.

-The new file is added to the corporate database of bad software.
-All the endpoints in Bob’s company receive this update in their twice-hourly poll of the corporate Malware protection system’s database.
+The new file hash is added to the Threat Intelligence Platform (TIP) and marked as malicious.
+All the endpoints in Bob’s company receive this update in their twice-hourly poll of the TIP's indicator export.
 Everyone in Bob’s company who has their computer on knows within 45 minutes of Bob’s login that the file he downloaded is bad.
 Any new experiences with this file will immediately block it, instead of waiting for the IT team to review and confirm the new policy.
+Because the file has already executed the SOC analyst opens a ticket for a tier two analyst to investigate the incident beyond just blocking the file.

 Bob continues on with his day, none the wiser on how Malware is detected and endpoint protection software works.
 When he speaks with Alice that afternoon, he forgets about the odd e-mail from that morning, and he doesn’t mention it to Alice.

+A few hours later the tier 2 analyst, Dave, starts investigating the event.
+He starts with the link to the initial alert in the SIEM Charlie included in the ticket.
+From there he is able to pull up the relevant endpoint logs, and notices the file being downloaded from an external site.
+Through the SIEM he requests all available information the site, which sends a request to the TIP.
+Since the initial incident the domain the malware was downloaded from has been flagged by by ThreatStrike, a threat intelligence provider that Bob's company subscribes to.
+The TIP makes requests via external API from multiple intelligence and tool vendors, gathering information on when the domain was registered, the threat actor associated with the domain by ThreatStrike, and a report on that actor's activities from another provider.
+A summary of that information is visible in the SIEM, but Dave decides to read the full report via a link to the TIP.

+The report notes that the domain is used by a malicious threat actor that specializes in targeted and persistent attacks.
+This domain is effectively on a watchlist that raises the significance of any event it is involved in.
+Dave initiates an out-of-band update of the email filtering system, making sure it has the latest list of blacklisted domains which includes the one in Bob's email and others associated with the same campaign.
+Dave starts writing up a memo to all employees to be wary of odd looking email, and reminds everyone to complete the internal security training.

 Bob thinks this is the first time he has caught a cyber attack known as “phishing” on his own, he noticed the e-mail was wrong after he looked at the web site and thought it was not very useful.
 The next morning, Bob sees the open e-mail, he hesitantly clicks on the header of the message in his in-box and hits the delete key, removing the already-read email from his inbox.

 ## Use Case 2: Firewall... from the end user point of view